Colombia, FARC rebels set to start peace talks Wednesday

-BOGOTA/OSLO (Reuters) - Colombia’s government and Marxist rebels will start peace talks as planned on Wednesday in Oslo in a bid to end nearly half a century of conflict after logistical problems delayed departure of the delegates, Colombia’s government said.
+BOGOTA/OSLO (Reuters) - Colombia’s government and Marxist rebels will start peace talks as planned on Wednesday in Oslo in a bid to end nearly half a century of conflict after logistical problems delayed the departure of the delegations, Colombia’s government said.

 President Juan Manuel Santos, facing criticism on security issues, has launched the latest attempt to negotiate a deal with the leftist Revolutionary Armed Forces of Colombia (FARC) guerrillas.